swanson/swanson.github.com/_posts/2013-08-27-have-it-your-way-software.md

 ---

 I recently did an estimate for a project that featured lots of per-user customization.
-Compared to a striped down version (with sensible defaults that cover the 80% cases), the fully custom estimate bloated to ***nearly 4x the cost***!
+Compared to a stripped down version (with sensible defaults that cover the 80% cases), the fully custom estimate bloated to ***nearly 4x the cost***!